-Heroes in Training: Poseidon and the Sea of Fury by Joan Holub and Suzanne Wiliams
+Poseidon and the Sea of Fury by Joan Holub and Suzanne Wiliams

 My son likes this Percy Jackson-lite version of Greek Mythology meets Greek gods as kids.
 The mythology isn’t always accurate but my son doesn’t seem to care.
 The cast of characters is pretty much the same and this series sets the reader right up to graduate to Percy Jackson.
-The first three books in the series has the young Big 3 gods — Zeus, Poseidon and Hades — discovering their emblematic weapons. [early chapter book, ages 6 and up]
+The first three books in the series have the young Big 3 gods — Zeus, Poseidon, and Hades — discovering their emblematic weapons. [early chapter book, ages 6 and up]

 Like Bug Juice on a Burger by Julie Steinberg

 Julie Steinberg must have read my mind because my moms weekend at my daughter’s camp was EXACTLY like young Eleanor’s as she head out to her first sleepaway camp.
 Steinberg captures a nervous camper in a pitch perfect way, penning a sweet, sensitive and entertaining story of Eleanor as she adjusts to a new environment. [early chapter book, ages 6 and up]

 Action Adventure Chapter Books for Summer Reading

 Platypus Police Squad: The Frog Who Croaked by Jarrett Krosoczka